Travel Updates Related to COVID-19

 What exactly is a PD&E Study?

 A PD&E Study is the environmental and engineering evaluation process that follows all requirements of the National Environmental Policy Act, or NEPA, as well as all Federal and State laws and regulations.
 It is a formal process that FDOT uses to ensure that all potential engineering, environmental and social impacts are evaluated and public input carefully considered in the development of major transportation projects.
 The basic steps of a PD&E Study include data collection, development and analysis of the alternatives, development of project documents and final approval.
-Public outreach is a very important part of the PD&E process and there will be several opportunities during this study for the public to provide input on the project.
+Public outreach is a very important part of the PD&E process.

-This PD&E Study will evaluate two facilities within the SW 10th Street corridor.
-One facility (60mph) will be a regional connection between adjacent Strategic Intermodal System (SIS) facilities; the Turnpike / Sawgrass Expressway and I-95.
-The other roadway facility to be evaluated will be a lower-speed (35 mph), local roadway to address business and community mobility needs.
-An improved local SW 10th Street facility will address existing operational and safety deficiencies along SW 10th Street between Florida’s Turnpike/Sawgrass Expressway and SR 9/I-95.
-Multimodal, pedestrian and bicycle features will also be included.
+This PD&E Study evaluated two facilities within the SW 10th Street corridor.
+One facility (60 mph) will be a regional connection between adjacent Strategic Intermodal System (SIS) facilities; the Turnpike / Sawgrass Expressway and I-95.
+The other roadway facility, local SW 10th Street, will be a lower-speed (35 mph), local roadway to address business and community mobility needs.
+An improved local SW 10th Street facility will address existing operational and safety deficiencies.
+The proposed improvements also include a 12-foot wide shared use path on the south side of SW 10th Street.

 How can I get involved?